bitsoal/VASP_HTC_framework/README.md

 ## A series of things to be added

-3. upgrade to python3
+1. upgrade to python3

-4. set DIPOL
+2. set DIPOL

-5. read e_fermi and set EMIN & EMAX for DOS calculations.